 Finally, in spite of all efforts to find economic reasons to justify environmental behavior, there will still be environmental "costs."
 It is impossible to put an economic value on all the many wonders of our environment.
 Besides, economists generally have a hard time accounting for the next generation.
 There will always be a need to recall the words of Walter Lippmann, "Public service is the spirit that makes old men plant trees that they will never sit under."

-Walter McGuire is President of The Environmental Policy Center and director of The Global Cities Project, a leading educational and research organization promoting sustainable communities.
+Walter McGuire was the national field director for Earth Day 1990, the largest environmental event in United States history.
 He advanced presidential trips for the Carter White House, and he served as the legislative advocate for the California Governor's Office in the early 1980s.
-McGuire was the national field director for Earth Day 1990, the largest environmental event in United States history.